 The Pitch.
 The playing grounds of baseball, football, basketball and tennis are all the same — each one is identical, by design — and relatively confined.
 The tennis pitch is the smallest, about 2800 square feet, which is one-third the size of an average putting green in golf.
 The football pitch is 100 yards long, but a 7,200-yard-long golf course measures more than 4 miles in length (unless you hit the ball like I do, which extends it to 7 miles or more).
 And no two courses are alike.

 The Ball is Stationary.
 In what other sport does the ball just sit there?
 Bowling, I guess, but is bowling really a sport?
 In golf, you pretty much get all the time in the world to hit the ball — sometimes too much time, which leads to excessive thinking and a bad outcome.
-Baseballs, footballs, basketballs are all in motion, all the time (excepting free throws in basketball; but then people who have had too much too drink wave styrofoam noodles and scream behind the basket).
+Baseballs, footballs, basketballs are all in motion, all the time (excepting free throws in basketball; but then people who have had too much to drink wave styrofoam noodles and scream behind the basket).
 And why is it that professional baseball players can hit a ball coming at them on some wicked trajectory at 98 mph with an entire stadium yelling, yet professional golfers staring at an immobile ball demand total silence?
 I once had a guy getting ready to hit back off and give me a look when I opened a bag of potato chips.
-I kid you not.
+As Jack Parr used to say, I kid you not.

 Beauty.
 Most golf courses, at least some parts of them, are beautiful — lots of green, long views, trees and flowers, even some wildlife are all part of the game.
 If you ever have the good fortune to be on Arrowhead Point at Pebble Beach — that famous string of holes from 6 through 8 — and then turn to holes 9 and 10 running along the coastline, you’ll have a pretty good idea of what heaven might look like.